OCI-Open-LZ-Organization/oci-learn-lz/readme.md

 ### 2.1 Have an OCI Account
 Anyone can run the OCI-Learn-LZ exercises.
 If you don't have an OCI Paid Account, to execute the exercises you will need and [OCI Free Tier](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier.htm) account.

 **Note** that an OCI Free Tier account after a predefined time or initial credits consumed, is automatically limited to use Always Free resources - if not upgraded.
-If this is your case, you need to free all VCNs resources as exercise 2 will use two VCNs which is the limit of the always free model.
+If this is your case, you need to free all VCNs resources as exercise 2 will use two VCNs which is the limit of the always-free model.

 &nbsp;

+### 2.2 Use an IDE integrated with GIT
+We highly recommend using an IDE for the exercises (e.g., Visual Studio Code), as it helps with the formatting of configuration files.
+The same IDE can be integrated with GIT, having the development tools all in the same place.

+&nbsp;

-### 2.2 Clone this Repository
+### 2.3 Clone this Repository
-Before you progress it's essential to **clone this Git repository**, as you will need to push configuration files into your user folder - for them to be visible by ORM.
+Before you start it's essential to **clone this Git repository**.
+You can clone it through the IDE or Git command line.
+You will need this to have your **local working copy**.

 This repository will be referenced in the exercises as **OCI-LEARN-LZ-OPS-REPO**.

-&nbsp;

-### 2.3 Use an IDE integrated with GIT
-We highly recommend using an IDE for the exercises (e.g., Visual Builder Studio), as it helps with the formatting of yaml files.
-The same IDE can be integrated with GIT, having the development tools all in the same place.
-After having the IDE set, clone the repository created in step 2.2 to have your local working copy.
+Whenever you need to test changes you will push your **local** configuration files into your [**remote** user folder](/users/), on the **OCI-LEARN-LZ-OPS-REPO** main branch - for them to be visible by ORM.

 &nbsp;